Google punishes websites that use popup advertisements

 - Resemble the website’s content, but in fact have folded the content underneath.

-What are the popup windows that Google allows:
+What are the popups that Google allows:

 - For providing information about using cookies.